zgbl/CalAssist/README.md

 The app is written in Python with FastAPI.
 The real application path uses an OpenAI-compatible LLM for conversational understanding and the Cal.com REST API for calendar operations.
 Tests can run with mocked Cal.com calls and a rule-based extractor so they are deterministic and do not require external services.

+The app also includes a lightweight browser UI served by FastAPI.
+After running the server, open `http://127.0.0.1:8000` in a browser to test the chatbot interactively.
+The API endpoints are available from the same host and port.

 ## Architecture

 ```text